richcipherblade/wuc-new/_altcoins/ardor.md

 permalink: /what-is-ardor/
 authorurl: /
 published: true
 toc:
   what: What Is Ardor?
   getting: Getting Started With Ardor
   howto: How To Get A Ardor Wallet?
   resources: Ardor Resources
   buy: How To Buy Ardor?
   latest: Latest Ardor News
 img: ardor.png
 category: appcoin
-summary: Ardor is a public blockchain platform that will allow people to utilize the blockchain technology of Nxt through the use of child chains.
+summary: Ardor is a public blockchain platform that will allow people to utilize the blockchain technology of NXT through the use of child chains.
 ---

 <h2 id="what">What Is Ardor?</h2>